acmucsd/cyber-site/README.md

    $ npm install
    ```

 1. Populate `.env`.
-You'll need to get its contents from someone.
+You'll need to get its contents from someone in ACM.

    TODO: Where should we put our `.env` file?